thaffenden/pkb/README.md

 Create a new note/file from your defined templates.

-You will be prompted to select the template (and if defined, any sub templates) then the file will be opened in your defined editor.
+You will be prompted to select the template (and if defined, any sub templates) then the file will be opened in the editor specified in your config file.

 Don't want to edit it right now?
 Just use `--no-edit`.
 The file will still be created, just not opened.